sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms.md

 connection.stop();
 ```

-This is to ensure all resources created by the SDK such as the thread pool are stopped and freed.
+This is to ensure all resources created by the SDK, such as the thread pool, are stopped and freed.

 There are multiple ways you can ensure the `ApiConnection` is closed: